 Aotearoa New Zealand has adopted a number of thematic focus areas for its engagement with the Pacific region, recognising that thematic policy, insights and technical expertise are vital to building strong and resilient partnerships.
-For our engagement with Palau the key thematic focus areas are: climate and environment, oceans and fisheries, governance, and peace and security.
+For our engagement with RMI the key thematic focus areas are: climate and environment, oceans and fisheries, governance, and peace and security.

-The thematic area of climate and environment is at the heart of our work in Palau.
-Without increased action to limit the impact of climate change and protect the environment there can be no lasting economic, social or political development in Palau.
-Our work to date in Palau has also drawn on expertise in the area of infrastructure and energy to increase renewable energy production across the country, helping to reduce reliance on fossil fuels.
+The thematic area of climate and environment touches on everything that we do in RMI.
+Without increased action to limit the impact of climate change and protect the environment, there can be no lasting economic, social or political development in RMI.
+Our work to date in RMI has also drawn on expertise in the area of infrastructure and energy to increase renewable energy production across the country, helping to reduce reliance on fossil fuels.